 Agents fall broadly into three categories:

 The first step is to pitch yourself at the right level.
-Look at what you’ve got on your CV, and ask yourself where you fit based on your experience.
+Look at what you’ve got on your CV, and ask yourself where you fit based on your credits and experience.

 Your agent should have the connections to get you auditions for the right type of work, at the appropriate level.
 See who else they have on their list (if you can, or ask around) and find out if you are similar to the people they represent.
 Find out if the actors on their books like their agent, find them approachable, and feel like they’re getting a reasonable number of auditions.

 Most agents will have a website, with details on how they want you to apply.
 Some will require professional headshots and a full CV, and some will ask you to fill out an online form.

 1. Don’t nag them

 There is a fine balance between keeping in touch and making a nuisance of yourself.
 You are completely within your rights to call your agent and say: ”Hi, how are things?
 Much work going?“ but not every day!

 If you are an extra, chances are they will have a lot of people on their books and the more time they spend on the phone to you, the less time they have to chase work.
 Also, if you get a reputation for being a nag, there is a good chance you will be put to the bottom of the pile as you’ll be considered too much of a pain to deal with.